-I have started putting it in every garden I can.
-It is starting to become a bit of a Greayer Design Associates signature plant.
-I honestly don’t why it isn’t more commonly used.
+In my love affair with this plant, I have put it in every garden I can, and It is starting to become a bit of a Greayer Design Associates signature plant.
+I’m happy for it to be something I can uniquely make work – but I honestly don’t know why it isn’t more commonly used.